-\section{\bf Change point detection algorithm}
+\section{Change point detection algorithm}

 In this section, we describe the change point detection algorithm used in Section \ref{sec:framework}.
 The general change point detection framework is the following: a sequence of observations $x_1,x_2,...,x_n$ are drawn from random variables $X_1, X_2,...,X_n$ and undergo an unknown number of changes in distribution at points $\tau_1,...,\tau_m$.
-We assume observations are independent and identically distributed between change points, that is, between each change points a random sampling of the distribution is occurring. \cite{RossCPM} notates this as follows:

-While this requirement of independence may appear restrictive, dependence can generally be accounted by several means, such as modelling the underlying dynamics or drift process, then applying a change point algorithm to the model residuals or one-step-ahead prediction errors, as described by \cite{gustafsson2001}.
+We assume observations are independent and identically distributed between change points, that is, between each change point, a random sampling of the distribution is occurring. \cite{RossCPM} notates this as follows: While this requirement of independence may appear restrictive, dependence can generally be accounted by several means, such as modeling the underlying dynamics or drift process and then applying a change point algorithm to the model residuals or one-step-ahead prediction errors, as described by \cite{gustafsson2001}.
 The change point models described below that we apply in this paper follow \cite{RossCPM}.